Green-Software-Foundation/if/docs/implementations/tdp-finder.md

 ## Scope

-The TDP Finder model enables finding the TDP of a known processor in the model dataset.
+The TDP Finder model enables finding the TDP of known set processor in the model dataset.
+Highest TDP value of provided CPUs is provided as the TDP power.
 The TDP is then used by other models to calculate the e-cpu value.

 ## Used DataSets